flexera-public/ui-build-tools/README.md

 You may want to run your app using a local server.
 This is made possible using BrowserSync.
 By default, your bundle's name is used as task name to run it:

-    gulp app
+    gulp app:run

-But if you specify environments in your configuration, then the environments names will be used instead.
+But if you specify environments in your configuration, then the environments names will be used instead insteads of `run`.

 Your code files will be monitored and any change will trigger a rebuild.
 BrowserSync will auto reload the page on changes.